martinduke/draft-duke-moq-subscribe-rewind/draft-duke-moq-subscribe-rewind.md

 If the publisher is a Relay, it has further restrictions.

-If there is an existing upstream SUBSCRIBE for the track, and the Relay can otherwise send an immediate SUBSCRIBE_OK, then the included REWIND_GROUPS range MUST either:
+If there is an existing upstream Subscription for the track, and the Relay can otherwise send an immediate SUBSCRIBE_OK, then the included REWIND_GROUPS range MUST either: